2023 Best Fine & Studio Arts Bachelor's Degree Schools in South Carolina

 Top 10 Best Fine & Studio Arts Bachelor's Degree Schools

-Our analysis found Clemson University to be the best school for fine and studio arts students who want to pursue a bachelor’s degree in South Carolina.
-Located in the suburb of Clemson, Clemson is a public college with a fairly large student population.
+Our 2023 rankings named Clemson University the best school in South Carolina for fine and studio arts students working on their bachelor’s degree.
+Located in the large suburb of Clemson, Clemson is a public college with a fairly large student population.

-You’ll be in good company if you decide to attend University of South Carolina - Columbia.
-It ranked #2 on our 2023 Best Fine & Studio Arts Bachelor’s Degree Schools in South Carolina list.
-UofSC is a very large public school located in the medium-sized city of Columbia.
+You’ll join some of the best and brightest minds around you if you attend University of South Carolina - Columbia.
+The school came in at #2 on this year’s Best Fine & Studio Arts Bachelor’s Degree Schools in South Carolina list.
+UofSC is a very large public school located in the city of Columbia.

 While working on their Bachelor's Degree, Fine Arts majors at UofSC accumulate an average of around $25,472 in student debt.

-Read full report on Fine & Studio Arts at University of South Carolina - Columbia
+Full Fine & Studio Arts at University of South Carolina - Columbia Report

-A rank of #3 on this year’s list means University of South Carolina - Upstate is a great place for fine and studio arts students working on their bachelor’s degree.
-Located in the suburb of Spartanburg, USC Upstate is a public college with a moderately-sized student population.
+The excellent bachelor’s degree programs at University of South Carolina - Upstate helped the school earn the #3 place on this year’s ranking of the best fine and studio arts schools in South Carolina.
+Located in the suburb of Spartanburg, USC Upstate is a public college with a medium-sized student population.

 Fine Arts majors at USC Upstate take out an average of $24,655 in student loans while working on their Bachelor's Degree.